A Wide and Deep Exploration of Radio-detected Active Galactic Nuclei with Subaru HSC (WERGS). XII. Final Optical Identification of VLASS Radio Sources from the Subaru/HSC-SSP Wide Survey Over 1200 deg$^2$: DATA

 \subsection{Subaru HSC-SSP}

 The Subaru HSC-SSP is a deep-and-wide imaging survey carried out with the HSC on the Subaru Telescope, which provides a $1.5^{\circ}$-diameter field of view \citep{Aihara2018}.
 In this study, we use the Wide-layer data from the HSC-SSP final-year internal dataset (DR S23B), which will correspond to the forthcoming final public data release \citep[PDR4; ][]{Oguri2025S23B,HSCSSPDataRelease}.
 The Wide layer covers $\sim1200$~deg$^2$ in the five broad bands $g$, $r$, $i$, $z$, and $y$, with median $i$-band seeing $\sim0\farcs6$ \citep{Aihara2018,HSCSSPSurvey}.
 The Wide-layer footprint consists of three large contiguous regions: two equatorial stripes (spring and autumn) and the HectoMAP region at $\mathrm{Dec}\sim40$~deg—plus the AEGIS field, which is a single HSC pointing observed to the Wide-layer depth \citep{Aihara2018}.
-The survey design and the filter information are given in \citet{Aihara18b} and \citet{Kawanomoto2018}, respectively. \citet{Komiyama18} should be the reference for the camera system and the CCD dewar designs.
-Among the HSC-SSP observations, the on-site quality assurance system for the HSC \citep[OSQAH; ][]{Furusawa18} was used in order to provide a feed back to the running observation instantly.
-The dedicated pipeline hscPipe \citep[][]{Bosch2018}, which is a modified version of the Large Synoptic Survey Telescope software stack \citep[][]{Ivezic19, Juric17, Bosch19}, was used for data reduction.
-The astrometric and photometric calibrations are associated with the Pan-STARRS1 system \citep[][]{Cambers16, Schlafly12, Tonry12, Magnier13}.
+The survey design and the filter information are given in \citet{Aihara2018} and \citet{Kawanomoto2018}, respectively. \citet{Komiyama18} should be the reference for the camera system and the CCD dewar designs.
+Among the HSC-SSP observations, the on-site quality assurance system for the HSC \citep[OSQAH; ][]{Furusawa18} was used in order to provide real-time feedback to the observations.
+The dedicated pipeline hscPipe \citep[][]{Bosch2018}, which is a modified version of the Legacy Survey of Space and Time software stack \citep[][]{Ivezic19, Juric17, Bosch19}, was used for data reduction.
+Photometric calibration is tied to the Pan-STARRS1 system \citep[][]{Cambers16, Schlafly12, Tonry12, Magnier13}, and astrometric calibration is performed using Gaia DR2 through Jointcal \citep[][]{Gaia2018}.